funilrys/Obstructing-Trio/README.md

 - Works with python3.x and python2.x
 - Access GitHub repository contributors list
 - Get list of contributors username in JSON format
+- Get list of contributors username in python `dict` format
+- Get list of contributors username in python `list` format
+- Exclude username from generated list

 ## Installation